IBM/power-up/docs/OPCG_intro_setup.rst

-**Note**: the port used to access the management switch (ie eth0) must also be defined in /etc/network/interfaces (Ubuntu) or the ifcfg-eth0 file (Red Hat).
+**Note**: Genesis uses the port associated with the default route to access the management switch (ie eth0).
+This must be defined in /etc/network/interfaces (Ubuntu) or the ifcfg-eth0 file (Red Hat).

 ie::